iendjinn/iendjinn/systems/dominion-of-the-sword/index.markdown

 **Power Armour** 3 points + 2 strength
 **Shield** 1 point (must be carried in a hand to benefit, stacks with other armor)

-### 2.6 Coin

-A character can carry up to 250 coin about their person.
-Additional coin must be stored in inventory slots, with a maximum of 250 per slot.

 ## 3. Playing the Game

 ### 3.1 Saves

-To make a save roll a **D20** and add the relevant attribute (strength, dexterity, intelligence, or presence).
+To make a save roll a **D20** and add the relevant attribute (strength, dexterity, intelligence, or presence) to equal or beat the test difficulty:

-If the value equals or exceeds **12** the save is passed.
+- Easy: 8
+- Standard: 12
+- Hard: 16

 A natural 20 is a critical success and a natural 1 is a fumble.

-Sometimes a save may be harder or easier:

-- If a save is with advantage, roll two **D20s** and use the highest result.
-- If a save is with disadvantage, roll two **D20s** and the use the lowest result.

 ### 3.2 Grit

 Characters have a point of grit per **two levels**.
 A character can spend a point of grit:

-- Before making a save to add 4 to their roll.
+- Before making a save to gain +4 to your roll.
-- Before rolling damage to add 4 to their roll.
 - After taking damage to reduce damage by 4.

 ### 3.3 Combat